watermelontreesjs/pymfinder_network_motif_search/README.md

 ## Key Features

-* **Motif Composition Analysis**: Unlike standard tools that only provide total counts, this implementation records the specific node identities for every motif instance.
+* **Motif Composition Analysis**: Unlike original pymfinder that only provide total counts of motifs, this implementation ouput the specific node identities for each motif instance.
 * **Parallel Computing Randomization**: Employs `multiprocessing.Pool` for high-performance randomization, significantly reducing the computational time required for large networks across multiple CPU cores.